 Camp Northway for girls (ages 7-16) offers a traditional program based on our wilderness setting inside Algonquin Park.
 A typical day includes swimming, sailing, canoeing, kayaking, arts and crafts, and dramatics.

-Camp Wendigo for boys (ages 12-16) is essentially a canoe-tripping outpost, offering supervised canoe trips throughout Algonquin Park’s 3000 square miles of protected wilderness.
+Camp Wendigo for boys (ages 12-16) is essentially a canoe-tripping outpost, offering supervised canoe trips throughout Algonquin Park’s 7,770 square kilometres of protected wilderness.

 To view our past photo galleries please select an album below.

 It’s our number one priority to ensure a safe and successful camp experience for your daughter.
 These are some of our most frequently asked questions.

 The best form of communication is by regular mail.
 Letters can be very special to campers since they become treasured keepsakes your child can read and re-read while at camp.
 Check out our communication blog post here.
 There is no electricity at camp, so there is no shared phone or computer for campers to use.
 If there is an urgent matter that you must relay to your daughter, we ask that you contact us at the main camp phone number so we can arrange for you to connect.

 Northway’s emergency response plan starts with evaluating the situation.
 Counsellor staff have at minimum Standard First Aid, and our Canoe Trip Guides have Wilderness First Aid certifications.
 We share a doctor with a nearby camp, and if it’s determined that a camper should visit a hospital, we will always contact the camper’s parents.
 All canoe trips are equipped with an InReach device so they can contact the directors right away if there is an emergency.
 There are also ambulance and air ambulance services available in Algonquin Park.